-mindful parent community - new this fall!
+mindful parent community - stay tuned for details!

-Why: Because it is mindblowing to be a parent!
+Here are the thoughts behind mindfulness for parents.
+Because it is mindblowing to be a parent!
 Because we have a human brain and nervous system that are prone to getting triggered and reactive.
 Because mindfulness works: Decades of research shows that mindfulness reduces stress, psychological symptoms, and emotional reactivity; increases focus and relationship satisfaction; and even has health benefits.
 Because research has also shown that children benefit when their parents practice mindfulness.
 And finally, because practicing mindfulness together with a supportive group of people is helpful and fun.

 Mindful Schools Curriculum implementation in the classroom: